datastax/cpp-driver/doc/building/README.md

     --HELP                            Display this message

-*   Packages are only generated using detected installations of Visual Studio **  Dependencies are built before generation of Visual Studio solution
+*   Packages are only generated using detected installations of Visual Studio
+    NOTE: OpenSSL v1.0.x is used for all package builds **  Dependencies are built before generation of Visual Studio solution
 *** Default target architecture is determined based on system architecture
 ```